 It’s easier to push your limits.
 Example – Lifter gets 200 x 6 reps on a barbell bench press the previous Monday.
 This Monday he shoots for 205 x 6 reps or even 202.5 for 6 reps.
 Trying increasing like that every 3rd day and I guarantee you it will not happen.

 It allows for maximum breakdown of the muscle.
 This is an important one, but sometimes an annihilation workout to each muscle can actually be very effective from the standpoint of getting in enough volume for growth provided the recovery is there.
-Sometimes by splitting your volume up twice a week and working multiple muscles per day may leave some muscles under-worked each day and overworked for the week.

 Allows for cardio to be done each day.
 Some may see this as HUGE negative, but cardio is really important for building mass.
 Insulin sensitivity, more mitochondria of the cells, wakes up the CNS to prepare for heavy lifting, increased blood flow and removal of waste products to name a few.
 Only 5-15 minutes of moderate intensity exercise is needed to stimulate these benefits.